meteor/meteor/content/security.md

 For certain applications, for example pagination, you'll want to pass options into the publication to control things like how many documents should be sent to the client.
 There are some extra considerations to keep in mind for this particular case.

 1. **Passing a limit**: In the case where you are passing the `limit` option of the query from the client, make sure to set a maximum limit.
 Otherwise, a malicious client could request too many documents at once, which could raise performance issues.
-2. **Passing in a filter**: If you want to pass fields to filter on because you don't want all of the data, for example in the case of a search query, make sure to intersect the fields passed from the client with the fields it is allowed to see.
+2. **Passing in a filter**: If you want to pass fields to filter on because you don't want all of the data, for example in the case of a search query, make sure to use MongoDB `$and` to intersect the filter coming from the client with the documents that client should be allowed to see, and remove any fields from the filter that the client shouldn't know about.
 Otherwise, a client could query on secret fields it's not supposed to be able to access.
 3. **Passing in fields**: If you want the client to be able to decide which fields of the collection should be fetched, make sure to intersect that with the fields that client is allowed to see, so that you don't accidentally send secret data to the client.

 In summary, you should make sure that any options passed from the client to a publication can only restrict the data being requested, rather than extending it.